-as $ |i-j| \to \infty$, giving \eqref{asind}. \\[2mm] In order to prove the second statement we assume that $p > p^*$.
-Furthermore, let $\Sigma$ be the event in \eqref{revsigma} and denoted by $\Sigma^\complement$ its complement, which is the event that $i$ and $j$ have neither common ancestors nor descendents.
+as $|i|= |i-j| \to \infty$, giving \eqref{asind}. \\[2mm] In order to prove the second statement we assume that $p > p^*$.
+Furthermore, let $\Sigma$ be the event in \eqref{revsigma} and let $\Sigma^\complement$ be its complement, which is the event that $i$ and $j$ have neither common ancestors nor descendants.
 Applying Kolmogorov's zero-one law one can easily deduce that for $i,j \in \mathbb{Z}^2$

 which implies that